wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 ### Guidelines for Choosing Span Names

-* When you name a span Use the name of the operation or method being invoked as the span name.
+* When you name a span, use the name of the operation or method being invoked as the span name.
 * Adopt naming conventions so that you’ll end up with no more than 1000 unique span-source pairs.
 * Add extra detail as span tags, instead of incorporating that detail into the span name.
 * **Example:** Suppose you are instrumenting a call to `getShoppingMenu(menu_id=123)`.
   - A good choice for the span name is `getShoppingMenu`.
 You might add a custom span tag `menu_id=123` to preserve the menu ID detail.

   - A poor choice for the span name is `getShoppingMenu_123`.
-If you incorporate the menu ID detail directly into the span names, you might end up with a very large number of unique span names (`getShoppingMenu_122`, `getShoppingMenu_123`, `getShoppingMenu_124`, `getShoppingMenu_125`, ...) that all represent calls to the same piece of code.
+If you incorporate the menu ID detail directly into the span names, you might end up with unique span names like `getShoppingMenu_122`, `getShoppingMenu_123`, `getShoppingMenu_124`, ... `getShoppingMenu_nnn`, which all represent calls to the same piece of code.
+The result is a cardinality explosion!

 ## Custom Span Tags Best Practices